rasdani/reasoning-gym/GALLERY.md

 No two characters may map to the same character, but a character may map to itself.

-Example 1:
-Input: egg add
-Output: True
-Explanation: The strings s and t can be made identical by:
-    - Mapping 'e' to 'a'.
-    - Mapping 'g' to 'd'.

-Example 2:
-Input: foo bar
-Output: False
-Explanation:
-    - The strings cannot be made identical as 'o' needs to be mapped to both 'a' and 'r'.

 Return True if the following two strings are isomorphic, or False otherwise: cc bw